robertklep/nefit-easy-http-server/README.md

 @balk77 has created a Docker image to easily install and run the HTTP server.
 More information [here](https://hub.docker.com/r/balk77/nefit-easy-http-server/).

+If you want to build your own Docker image, there's a `Dockerfile` included in this repository.

 ## Usage

 ### Starting